losemeke/Data-Analysis-using-Python/README.md

-# Data-Cleaning
+# IBM DATA ANALYST CAPSTONE PROJECT
-This is just a visualization project I took on to practice my skills
+This is the project I worked on via IBM's Data Analytics Certification.
+I used different data wrangling methods, composed queries and put my findings on the slides.
+Feel free to check it out